blockwatch-cc/tzstats-go/README.md

 ### Listing many Bigmap keys with client-side data decoding

 Extending the example above, we now use TzGo's Micheline features to decode annotated bigmap data into native Go structs.
-For efficiency reasons the API only sends binary (hex-encoded) content for smart contract storage.
+For efficiency reasons, the API only sends binary (hex-encoded) content for smart contract storage.
 The SDK lets you decodes this into native Micheline primitives or native Go structs for further processing as shown in the example below.

 ```go
 import (